yugabyte/yugabyte-db/docs/content/preview/migrate/airgapped.md

 +++
 -->

-You can perform an airgapped installation on RHEL 7/8, CentOS 7/8, and Ubuntu OS.
+You can perform an airgapped installation on RHEL 7/8 and CentOS 7/8.

 {{< tabpane text=true >}}